antoniogarro/ponderbot/README.md

  - SEEKS: three possible seek parameters, to be sent by the engine upon login and after every game's end.
  - HASH: size for the hash table (in MB), if supported by the engine.
- - PONDER: whether the engine will be allowed to think during the oponnent's time.
+ - PONDER: whether the engine will be allowed to think during the opponent's time.
  - AUTOACCEPT: whether to accept every challenge received.
  - RESTART_ON_NEW: whether to restart the engine after every match.
  - QUIT_ON_LOSE: whether to quit after losing (useful for debugging purposes).